Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/drama.md

 #### Builtin Steps

 ::: details Builtin Steps
-After executing `inject/Unique` action, a lot of builtin drama steps will be injected into the drama sheet.
+The builtin drama steps below are always injected when the drama loads.
 To use them, simply set them as the `jump` target.
-Some steps are already used in the default `inject/Unique` dialogues and you usually do not need to re-use them on your own.
+The `inject/Unique` action additionally inserts the default talk options ("Let's Talk" etc.) that reference these steps, so you usually do not need to re-use them on your own.

 |step name|usage|
 |-|-|